meyerclemon/maya-media-bias-check/README.md

 By Maya Frame 7/19/2019
 ## Description
 Informs the user about the general political bias and factual accuracy of an online news source by color-coding links according to Media Bias Chart 4.0.
-Mouseing-over link generates a popup with more information about the source's axis placement on the Media Bias Chart.
+Right-clinking link generates a context menu with more information about the source's axis placement on the Media Bias Chart.
 ![Media Bias Chart 4.0](/images/Media-Bias-Chart_4.0.jpg)

 ## Specs